Kopernicus/Kopernicus/README.md

 5.)
 Some minor scatter related bugs have been corrected.

+6.)
+Updated MFI build included in zip where possible (not legacy) to latest version (1.2.10.0).

 Known Bugs:

 1.)
 At interstellar ranges, heat can sometimes behave strangely, sometimes related to map zoom (be careful zooming out).
 It is best to turn off part heating when traveling far far away.